 where C and S are the number of vertices in the shadow volume cap and silhouette respectively, v is cost per vertex, A is an estimate of the area of the gap in pixels, and r is the rasterization cost per pixel.
 The values of v and r can be determined empirically by rendering a "typical" set of shadow volumes at different resolutions.
-Rendering at a low resolution, e.g. $10 \times 10$ , gives an estimate of v.
+Rendering at a low resolution, e.g. 10×10 , gives an estimate of v.
 Rendering at high resolution and subtracting v gives an estimate of r.
 Though this heuristic assumes an overly simplified model of graphics processing, it gives acceptable results.

 Temporal Coherence: We accelerate the overlap tests by performing incremental computations.
-We employ a variation of the sweepand-prune algorithm [Cohen et al. 1995] used to perform bounding box overlap tests in large environments composed of multiple moving objects.
-We project the intervals of the AABBs along the Xand Y axis in the light's image plane and sort the projected values along each axis.
+We employ a variation of the sweep-and-prune algorithm [CLMP95] used to perform bounding box overlap tests in large environments composed of multiple moving objects.
+We project the intervals of the AABBs along the X and Y axis in the light's image plane and sort the projected values along each axis.
 When the objects or the light move we update the AABBs and re-sort the list using an insertion sort with local interchanges.
 The list of depth intervals is maintained similarly.
 We compute the overlapping AABBs from the sorted lists.

-3.4 Discrete Shadow Clamping
+3.2.2.
+Discrete Shadow Clamping

-The continuous shadow clamping algorithm computes clamped volumes $CV_i$ for each shadow caster based on the AABBs of shadow receivers.
-In many cases, AABBs can generate tight fitting clamped volumes (e.g. $CV_1, CV_2$ in Fig. 2(c)).
-Since the entire extents of the shadow receivers are included in the shadow volume, the clamped volumes may fit poorly (e.g. $CV_5$ in Fig. 2(c)).
-Discrete shadow clamping divides a shadow volume into discrete regions and uses the GPU for testing which regions contain shadow receivers.
-Discrete clamping can be used by itself or to refine poorly clamped volumes produced by continuous clamping.
+The continuous shadow clamping algorithm computes clamped volumes CV_i for each shadow caster based on the AABBs of shadow receivers.
+In many cases, AABBs can generate tight fitting clamped volumes (e.g. $CV_1 \dots CV_3$ in Fig. 2(c)).
+Since the entire extents of the shadow receivers are used to determine occupied intervals, continuous clamped volumes may fit poorly when only a small part of a receiver lies within a shadow volume (e.g. CV_5 in Fig. 2(c)).

-We partition the scene into slices by using a set of similarly oriented slicing planes (Fig. 5).
-The slices partition each shadow volume into disjoint regions.
-We then use occlusion queries to determine if shadow receivers lie within these regions.
+Discrete shadow clamping uses the GPU to test for shadow receivers within discrete shadow volume intervals.
+A set of similarly-oriented planes partition the view frustum into slices.
+The discrete intervals are determined by the intersection of the shadow volumes with the slices(Fig. 5).
 A convenient choice for slicing planes are those which face towards the light source and pass through the viewpoint, splitting the image plane into strips of equal width.
-The discrete shadow volume regions created by these slicing planes cover an approximately equal area on the image plane, regardless of how far away the shadow volume is from the viewpoint.
-An additional benefit is that the caps between regions need not be drawn.
+The intervals created by these slicing planes cover an approximately equal area on the image plane, regardless of how far away a shadow volume is from the viewpoint.
+An additional benefit is that the caps between intervals need not be drawn.
 Since they lie on planes that pass through the eye, the caps do not affect any pixels.
 Note that this choice of planes is most useful if the light source lies outside the view frustum.
 This corresponds to situations where the empty space problem is most common.